tekknolagi/isdt/lecture-notes/3-bld.md

 Build systems do this by assembling a *dependency graph* of all the different components of your software project.
-When you describe that "`fileA` uses features from `fileB`", the build system infers that any time `fileB` is modified, all the users of it -- direct and indirect -- must be re-built.
+When you describe that "`fileA` uses features from `fileB`", the build system infers that any time `fileB` is modified, all the users of it---direct and indirect---must be re-built.
 Like Git, build systems tend not to watch the filesystem.
 Instead, they divine what the state of the project is with every command.